-Fig. 12.
+Fig. 11.
 Six example objects used in the evaluation: there is both variation in global geometry as well as local surface properties.
+From top-left to bottom-right: bottle1, bottle2, jug, rivella, milk and spray.

-Fig. 13.
+Fig. 12.
 Example grasps generated by Alg.
 1 with stopCondition(g) that, as soon as the grasp is stable and the reachability residual is smaller than 0.006, we stop optimizing on the current level of $\Lambda{\Phi}$ and continue on the next level.

-for each repetition of the algorithm, we set maxIter = 100and stopCondition(g) = false.
+For evaluating the performance of the grasp planner, we repeat the grasp optimization according to Alg.
+1 for each test object.
+In order to keep an equal number of iterations for each repetition of the algorithm, we set maxIter = 100 and stopCondition(g) = false.
 For each object, we run the algorithm with random initialization until we achieve 100 stable and collision free grasps.
-Evaluation results are summarized into a table shown in Fig. 14.
+Evaluation results are summarized into a table shown in Fig. 13.